-Each horse will be taken on mountain trails, and will LEARN to be comfortable with water crossings, fallen logs, steep hills, strong winds, and whatever else the mountains may have to teach the the horse.
+Each horse I take on to train will be taken on mountain trails, and will LEARN to be comfortable with water crossings, fallen logs, steep hills, strong winds, and whatever else the mountains may have to teach the the horse.

-I have capitalized the word "Learn" because my goal is not to simply force a horse to go through things; but to take the time to build a willing partnership with the horse.
-This is accomplished by understanding the horse's mind and the horse's anatomy.
+I have capitalized the word "Learn" because my goal in horse training is not to simply force a horse to go through things; but to take the time to build a willing partnership with the horse.
+This is accomplished by understanding and blending 3 different aspects of horsemanship.

 1. Horse Psychology.
 Understanding how a horse thinks naturally aids in understanding what to ask of him and how much to ask of him in our training process.
 Understanding how a horse learns is essential in effectively training horses.
 This understanding of a horse's psychology comes, not from my own observations, but from years of learning from older horse trainers and horsemen who themselves learned from other older horse trainers and horsemen.
 Horse Psychology, understanding how a horse thinks and learns, is what allows us to create willingness.